 With stories set in the UK, Scotland, France, Poland, India, China, and even far away planets and dimensions, he has numerous scripts, from micro-budget, social-justice dramas to large scale animations, the largest of which is in preproduction with www.redgodstudios.com.

-Having accepted he’ll never be a trapeze artiste, he is happeist when clowning, and now dreams of joining the ranks of the greatest tellers of fantastical tales.
-And through our collective entertainment, sooner rather than later, we learn to more happily share this rather small world.
+Having accepted he’ll never be a trapeze artiste, he is still happiest when clowning, and now dreams of joining the ranks of the greatest tellers of fantastical tales.

 LIMBO INNA LONDON is his first feature as a Writer/Director.
 Contrary to his own expectations, it is not a comedy but a tragedy.